 Method

-- Place Azuki beans in a large saucepan or a pot and cover them with a plenty of water, and cook until the beans are swollen and plump.
-Darin the water.
+- Place Azuki beans in a large saucepan or a pot and cover them with plenty of water, and cook until the beans are swollen and plump.
+Drain the water, so that the unpleasant bitter taste can be removed.

-- Place the beans back into the saucepan and cover them with plenty of water again and cook until the beans are very tender.
+- Place the beans back into the saucepan, cover them with plenty of water again, and cook until the beans are absolutely soft.
 Drain the water.

-- Place the beans back into the saucepan, add Sugar and a pinch Salt, and cook and mash slightly until it gets the texture.
+- Place the beans back into the saucepan, add Sugar and Salt, and cook and mash slightly until desired consistency is achieved.
 If you like it sweeter, add more Sugar.

 Leave a Reply